 Assets and liabilities included in a transaction with a controlling shareholder are measured at fair value on the date of the transaction.
 As the transaction is on the equity level, the Company includes the difference between the fair value and the consideration from the transaction in its equity.

 S. New standards and interpretations not yet adopted

-(1) Amendment to IAS 1, Presentation of Financial Statements: Classification of Liabilities as Current or Non-Current
+Amendment to IAS 1, Presentation of Financial Statements: Non-Current Liabilities with Covenants